 How to Convert a Lloyds PDF Bank Statement to CSV or Excel

 Lloyds Bank provides statements as PDF files.
-Here's how to convert them into clean, structured CSV or Excel data — for free, in under a minute.
+Here's how to convert them into clean, structured CSV or Excel data — for free, in a few seconds.

 The Problem With Lloyds PDF Statements